 Cicero

 For many years I put my writing aside, publishing only a few texts.
 In December 2000, “Gazeta Wyborcza”, the largest Polish newspaper, published my text about the town of Cicero, IL.
 While working on this text, I managed to have a two-hour face-to-face conversation with the town President, Betty Loren-Maltese; later sentenced to eight 8 years in prison.
-At that time she did not talk to media, turning down, among others, CBS 60 Minutes.
+At that time, she did not talk to the media, turning down, among others, CBS 60 Minutes.

-Seeking inspiration I went as far as reading hundreds of pages of writings by Marcus Tullius Cicero.
-None of the authors of more than a hundred of articles about the town of Cicero, published within the last several years in the English language press anywhere between Los Angeles and London, had gone that far.
+Seeking inspiration, I went as far as reading hundreds of pages of writings by Marcus Tullius Cicero.
+None of the authors of more than a hundred articles about the town of Cicero, published within the last several years in the English language press anywhere between Los Angeles and London, had gone that far.

 Historical perspective